openconfig/gribi/doc/specification.md

 The behavior of AFT operation `DELETE` MUST be idempotent as to the device RIB/FIB state.
 In addition, the idempotent behavior should also cover the response.
 For example, if the entry does not exist, the device should return `FIB_PROGRAMMED` (in the session of `ack_type=RIB_AND_FIB_ACK`).

 It is normal and expected that controllers might send repeated `DELETE`, or send a `DELETE` while one is still pending processing on the device.
 Having this behavior simplifies the implementation, instead of overloading `FAILED` or disconnecting the `Modify` RPC with errors.
-If future use cases/issues say different, we can consider enrich the `AFTResult` message.

 ##### 4.1.3.3.2 Coalesced AFT operations